 In April 2018, we entered into a consulting agreement with Flagship Consulting, Inc., pursuant to which Mr. Frattaroli performs his duties as Chief Financial Officer.
 We pay Flagship Consulting, Inc. \$12,500 per month, with an additional \$12,500 per month accruing on a convertible revolving demand promissory note.
-As of August 17, 2018, the aggregate outstanding principal amount is \$62,500 with accrued interest of \$435, which Mr. Frattaroli can opt to convert into shares of our common stock at 80% of the then-fair market value per share.
+As of October 9, 2018, the aggregate outstanding principal amount is \$87,500 with accrued interest of \$1,094, which Mr. Frattaroli can opt to convert into shares of our common stock at 80% of the then fair market value per share.
+This agreement will be superseded by the employment agreement between the Company and Mr. Frattaroli.

-In July 2015, we entered into a consulting agreement with Mr. Kaul, our Chief Medical Officer, pursuant to which Mr. Kaul performs services as the medical director and development of clinical plans and FDA engagements for the Company.
-Mr. Kaul is compensated at \$13,000 per month.
+In July 2015, we entered into a consulting agreement with Dr. Kaul, our Chief Medical Officer, pursuant to which Dr. Kaul performs services as the medical director and development of clinical plans and FDA engagements for the Company.
+Dr. Kaul is compensated at \$13,000 per month.
+This agreement will be superseded by the employment agreement between the Company and Dr. Kaul.